-As the winner of ‘Europe’s Leading Island Destination 2020’ at the World Travel Awards for its outdoor adventures, it is clear Madeira isn’t going to be a beach holiday.
+Back in 2020, Madeira was named‘Europe’s Leading Island Destination 2020’ at the World Travel Awards for its outdoor adventures.
+With this in mind, I'm not expecting a beach holiday.
 In fact, there aren’t many beaches at all due to the mountainous topography, but the cliffs are even more impressive.

 On the way up, our tour guide tells us to stand up at the back of the jeep to really inhale the fresh forest air and duck every time we encounter a branch.
 It is completely exhilarating and the views, 1,150 metres above sea level, are breathtaking.

 Fanal, as it is known locally, has some of the oldest trees in the world.

 It’s home to the largest surviving area of laurel forest, which is protected by UNESCO world heritage and is an eerie sight to behold.
 This part of the island is subtropical and the volcanic microclimates mean it is often shrouded in mist, giving you the feeling that you’re on a film set.

 Huge, gnarly trees stretch out in front of you, in and out of fog, and the air is wet and warm.

 We do some forest yoga while up in the clouds with a local teacher - which feels as if I am sinking into the earth itself as I manoeuvre into downward dog.